 The phrase "prior art searching" usually refers to invention.
 A prior art search looks at the patent literature and other sources to identify related inventions and technology.
 The intent is to find existing solutions to design problems and to avoid infringement of existing patents.
-Likely places to find these solutions are in the marketplace, in the literature, and in the patent literature.
+Likely places to find these solutions are in the marketplace, in the research literature, and specifically in the patent literature.

 For searching patents, the top databases are: